 At P1294.9

-“A STA in PS mode, in an infrastructure BSS, initiates a frame exchange sequence by transmitting a PS-Poll frame to request data from an AP.
+“A STA in PS mode, in an infrastructure BSS, initiates a frame exchange sequence by transmitting a PS-Poll frame to request one buffered BU from an AP.
 If no Ack, Data, or Management frame is received from the AP in response to a PS-Poll frame, then the STA shall retry the sequence, by transmitting another PS-Poll frame.
-If the AP sends a Data or Management frame in response to a PS-Poll frame, but fails to receive the Ack frame acknowledging this Data or Management frame, the next PS-Poll frame from the same STA may cause a retransmission of the last MSDU 30.
-If the AP responds to a PS-Poll frame by transmitting an Ack frame, then responsibility for the Data or Management frame delivery error recovery shifts to the AP because the data are transferred in a subsequent frame exchange sequence, which is initiated by the AP.
-The AP shall attempt to deliver one MSDU or MMPDU to the STA that transmitted the PS-Poll frame, using any frame exchange sequence valid for an individually addressed MSDU or MMPDU.
-If the PS STA that transmitted the PS-Poll frame returns to doze state after transmitting the Ack frame in response to successful receipt of this MSDU or MMPDU, but the AP fails to receive this Ack frame, then the AP retries transmission of this MSDU or MMPDU until the relevant retry limit is reached.
+If the AP sends a BU in response to a PS-Poll frame, but fails to receive the Ack frame acknowledging this BU, the next PS-Poll frame from the same STA may cause a retransmission of the last BU 30.
+If the AP responds to a PS-Poll frame by transmitting an Ack frame, then responsibility for the BU delivery error recovery shifts to the AP because the BUs are transferred in a subsequent frame exchange sequence, which is initiated by the AP.
+The AP shall attempt to deliver one BU, MSDU or MMPDU, to the STA that transmitted the PS-Poll frame, using any frame exchange sequence valid for an individually addressed MSDU or MMPDU.
+If the PS STA that transmitted the PS-Poll frame returns to doze state after transmitting the Ack frame in response to successful receipt of this BU, but the AP fails to receive this Ack frame, then the AP retries transmission of this BU until the relevant retry limit is reached.
 See 11.2.2.8 (Receive operation for STAs in PS mode during the CP) for details on filtering of extra PS-Poll frames.

 AND

 d) If a STA has set up a scheduled SP, it shall automatically wake up at each SP.
 Therefore, the APSDcapable AP shall transmit frames associated with admitted traffic with the APSD subfield equal to 1 in the TSPECs buffered for the STA during a scheduled SP.
-If the STA has set up to use unscheduled SPs, the AP shall buffer BUs using delivery-enabled ACs until it has received a trigger frame using a trigger-enabled AC from the non-AP STA, which indicates the start of an unscheduled SP.
+If the STA has set up to use unscheduled SPs, the AP shall buffer BUs using delivery-enabled ACs until it has received a trigger frame using a trigger-enabled AC or a PS-Poll frame from the non-AP STA, which indicates the start of an unscheduled SP.
 A trigger frame received by the AP from a STA that already has an unscheduled SP underway shall not trigger the start of a new unscheduled SP.
 The AP transmits BUs destined for the STA and using delivery-enabled ACs during an unscheduled SP.
+A PS-Poll frame received by the AP from a STA starts a new unscheduled SP, see 10.3.4.4.
 The bit for AID 0 (zero) in the Bitmap Control field of the TIM element shall be set to 1 when non-GCR-SP group addressed traffic is buffered, according to 9.4.2.6 (TIM element).

 Resolution